Extend the built-in widgets

 and viewName

 parameters.
-If a match is found in the registry, it will render that view otherwise it renders the children of the RenderView
+If a match is found in the registry, it will render that view, otherwise it renders the child of the RenderView

 .

-For more information on the RenderView API usage, see the following example of a custom widget view.
+For more infomration on the RenderView API usage, see the following example of a Csutom widget view.

 Every custom widget that is created will have the personalization operation available in the page editor by default.
-That can be turned off by setting a flag in the editor metadata when registering the widget in the widget registry:
+That can be turned off by setting a flag in the editor metadata when registering the widget in the widget registry, but you should be aware of some limitations, for more information about the limitations, see Widget personalization.